Chart Color Schemes

 Brookfield is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Brookfield's population, as of November 2025, is estimated at around 3,741 people.
-This reflects an increase of 101 individuals since the 2021 Census, which reported a population of 3,640.
-The growth was inferred from AreaSearch's estimation of the resident population at 3,731 following examination of the ABS's latest ERP data release in June 2024 and an additional validated new address since the Census date.
-This results in a density ratio of 174 persons per square kilometer for the suburb of Brookfield (Qld).
-The suburb's growth rate of 2.8% since the census is within 2.9 percentage points of the SA3 area's growth, indicating competitive fundamentals.
-Overseas migration contributed approximately 83.0% of overall population gains during recent periods.
+Brookfield (Qld) statistical area (Lv2)'s population is estimated at around 3,749 as of Nov 2025.
+This reflects an increase from the 2021 Census figure of 3,640 people, a rise of 109 individuals or approximately 3.0%.
+AreaSearch's estimation of the resident population at 3,745 is based on examination of the latest ERP data release by the ABS in June 2024 and validation of one additional new address since the Census date.
+This results in a density ratio of 175 persons per square kilometer.
+Population growth was primarily driven by overseas migration contributing around 83.0% of overall population gains during recent periods.

 AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections from 2023, based on 2021 data, are used.
-However, these state projections do not provide age category splits; hence proportional growth weightings in line with ABS Greater Capital Region projections released in 2023, based on 2022 data, are applied for each age cohort.
+For areas not covered and years post-2032, Queensland State Government's SA2 area projections from 2023 based on 2021 data are used.
+However, these state projections lack age category splits, so AreaSearch applies proportional growth weightings in line with ABS Greater Capital Region projections released in 2023 and based on 2022 data for each age cohort.
 Looking ahead, demographic trends indicate a decline in overall population by 28 persons by 2041.
-However, specific age cohorts are expected to grow, notably the 85 and over age group, projected to increase by 127 people.
+However, specific age cohorts are expected to grow, notably the 85 and over group projected to increase by 126 people.

 Frequently Asked Questions - Population